 In This Article

 With vivid green coloring and elegant, feathery leaves, this slow-growing dwarf palm ranges from two to six feet tall in an indoor environment, making it a manageable large-sized houseplant.
-Parlor palms can also adjust well to low light, which offers even more flexibility when considering where to display one in your home.
+Parlor palms are non-toxic to people and pets, and can even adjust to low light, which offers more flexibility when considering where to display one in your home.

 - Botanical Name: Chamaedorea elegans